 The program recognizes the principle that first offenders with low level, non-violent offenses are often self-correcting without the need for more formalized and costly criminal justice intervention.
 First-time offenders who elect to participate in the program will sign an agreement to do so for a period of 90 days.
 Upon successful completion of the Retail Theft Pretrial Intervention Program the offender’s case will be dismissed.

 In response to the overwhelming number of domestic violence cases within Harris County, the Harris County District Attorney’s Office – Family Criminal Law Division set out to develop and implement new programs to increase education, outreach, and accessibility of our services to all communities within Harris County.
-One of these new programs is the Cultural Outreach Program, which provides victim services to culturally specific immigrant and minority communities who are higher risk for domestic violence due to factors unique to their nationalities.
+One of these new programs is the Cultural Outreach Program, which provides victim services to culturally specific immigrant and minority communities.

 The program will increase victim safety by assessing, filing, and obtaining protective orders for victims.
 This will be facilitated by collaborating with community agencies already involved in the counseling and support of these victims.